Embry–Riddle Aeronautical University: Professional programs

-ERAU hosts a variety of aviation-focused short-courses.
+ERAU hosts a variety of aviation-focused short courses.
 These courses – ranging in topic from Unmanned Aircraft Systems to Aircraft Accident Investigation and Management – are tailored for professionals involved in the operations, management, and supervision of aviation organizations.
 The "Worldwide campus" offers courses either online, via video, or face-to-face globally.

 The Embry–Riddle Prescott Campus is home to the Robertson Safety Institute (RSI); this is a center for research, development, short courses, and corporate outreach in safety education.
-The campus has resources including the Robertson Crash Lab, Aviation Safety and Security Archives and immediate access to advanced engineering, scientific, and forensic resources.
+The campus has resources including the Robertson Crash Lab, Aviation Safety and Security Archives, and access to advanced engineering, scientific, and forensic resources.

 Campuses

 Daytona Beach, Florida

-Embry–Riddle's oldest residential campus (185 acre) and academic headquarters has been in Daytona Beach, Florida since 1965.
+Embry–Riddle's oldest residential campus (185 acre) and academic headquarters has been in Daytona Beach, Florida, since 1965.
 Built adjacent to the Daytona Beach International Airport, the campus is connected to an aircraft ramp owned by the university for flight training.
-The main campus consists of an aviation complex, academic quad and residence halls surrounding the student center and Jack R. Hunt Aviator Park.
+The main campus consists of an aviation complex, academic quad, and residence halls surrounding the student center and Jack R. Hunt Aviator Park.
 The campus has seven residence halls and one off-campus housing complex.
 Athletic facilities, the Brigadier General William W. Spruance ROTC Center, and the ICI Center are on the east side of campus.

 This university's eastern campus serves 6,740 undergraduates and 781 graduate students from nearly 100 countries.
 All first-year students live on campus with sophomores, juniors, and seniors.
 Fifty-two majors are offered at this location for 2020–21.
 The engineering physics program at the Daytona Beach campus is among the largest undergraduate engineering physics program in the country and the only one specializing in aerospace.

-The Daytona Beach campus has a fleet of 62 Cessna Skyhawks and 10 Diamond DA42-VI's.
-The ERAU Flying Club's two Cessna 172s and the two Cessna 150s of the Eagles Flight Team are also parked on the ramp.
+The Daytona Beach campus has a fleet of 88 Cessna Skyhawks and 14 Diamond DA42-VI's.
+The ERAU Flying Club's two Cessna 172s and the three Cessna 150s of the Eagles Flight Team are also parked on the ramp.

 Embry–Riddle's Daytona Beach campus has one of the most extensive Reserve Officers' Training Corps (ROTC) programs in the United States and the nation's largest Air Force ROTC program.
-The ROTC program frequently wins national competitions.